2024 Advocacy Priorities

 - Farm Bill

-The Farm Bill comes up every five years and is up for reauthorization in 2023.
-The Alliance advocates passage of the Farm Bill this year with robust support for critical funding for global food security and nutrition including the Title II Food for Peace program and the McGovern Dole Food for Education program.
+The Farm Bill comes up every five years and it is up for reauthorization.
+The Alliance advocates passage of the Farm Bill this year including critical funding for global food security and nutrition, Title II Food for Peace programs, the McGovern-Dole Food for Education program, and support for agricultural research.
+You can read our global Farm Bill priorities HERE.

-Funding for global programs has been relatively flat in recent years.
+Funding for global programs has unfortunately been relatively flat in recent years; additionally, there have been recent budget agreement constraints on funding levels.
 The Alliance advocates for increased Congressional support for key programs addressing global food security and nutrition, including the Global Food Security Program, Food for Peace, Nutrition, and the McGovern-Dole Food for Education program.